Horse training is fun

 Aim at being successful on the first try, then change a tiny little something towards your goal, and be successful again.
 The change can be so small it is hardly noticeable.

-Making it easy is not cheating.
+Making learning easy is not cheating.
 It’s good training.

 Being successful is fun and keeps you going.
 Keeping records (videos, training journal) is evidence of your progress which helps you being consistent.